This feature originally appeared on Nick Allan's now-closed website. All text and pictures on this page are his work.

 The next photos were taken just south of Johnstonebridge on the B7076, south of A74(M) junction 16.

-The abandoned petrol station was abandoned even when the A74 was in use as long as I can remember.
+This abandoned petrol station was abandoned even when the A74 was in use.
 In the distance the new A74(M) can be seen taking a lower alignment on the hillside.
 The original carriageways have been completely redesigned around here, with the northbound completely removed and the southbound widened to accommodate two large cycle lanes on either gutter.

 Alistair Bell remembers it: